FICO - The First Step to Home Buying

 Choosing a lender isn't the first step in becoming a homeowner.
 The content of your wallet begins the home buying process.
-Saving your money for a down payment is a good idea, but if you don't have a strong credit score to reinforce it, you could end up renting for another couple of years in Cary, North Carolina until your score improves.
+Without an above average credit score, entering into a loan for a house is harder and, you could find yourself renting for another couple of years in Cary until you raise your score.

-The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
-Most people usually have a score of 600, but scores are tiered from 300 to 850.
-In recent years, however, some people have seen their score lowered because of underemployment, charged off credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
-Some of the factors in calculating your FICO score include:
+The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
+Most people traditionally have a score of 650, but scores range from 300 to 850.
+Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
+A low score is a low score and that often means you can't get credit.
+Some of the factors in deciding your FICO score include:

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

 - Payment History — How many late payments have you made?